ucan-wg/invocation/README.md

 ### 6.2.5 Metadata

-If present, the OPTIONAL `meta` map MAY contain freeform fields.
+If present, the OPTIONAL `meta` map MAY contain free form fields.
 This provides a place for extension of the invocation type.

 Data inside the `meta` field SHOULD NOT be used for [Receipts](#9-receipt).